-A few weeks ago, a student asked me a very interesting question, following a discussion about her frustration with improper Quality Assurance practices in the organization where another student, her friends, works.
-The question she asked was: “What’s the deal with the changes you’re always talking about?
+A few weeks ago, a student asked me a very interesting question.
+It was following a discussion about her frustration with improper Quality Assurance practices where another student, her friends, works.
+The question she asked was: “What’s the deal with the change you’re always talking about?
 Is it really necessary in Quality Assurance to always make changes?
 Can’t we leave something that works as is?”

-Well, the short answer is: that’s right, we must constantly make changes.
+Well, the short, incomplete answer to most of this question is: that’s right, we must constantly make changes.

-The longer answer is this article, triggered by the conversation.
+The longer and more complete answer is this article, prompted by the conversation.

 First, I must note that in this particular case we cannot use the phrase “something that works”, for clearly, it doesn’t work.
 It is completely clear that the practices in place are not as they should be.
-There are frustration and the feeling of “nothing she can do”.
-Therefore, evidently, things do not “work”, so there is really no question whether or not we must change something that doesn’t “work”.
+There is frustration and the feeling of “nothing she can do”.
+Therefore, evidently, things do not “work”.
+Therefore, there is really no question whether or not we must change something that doesn’t work.

-Second, status quo (leaving things as they are) is one of the natural enemies of Quality Assurance.
+Second, status quo (maintaining things as they are) is one of the natural enemies of Quality Assurance.

 Allow me to elaborate.

 Quality Assurance motto, as we all know, is “Constant Improvement”.
-It is our purpose, it is our function, it is the very reason for our existence.
+This is our purpose, is our function, the very reason for our existence.

-However, few thing of the meaning of this “constant improvement” expression, and I mean its meaning regarding change.
+However, few consider the meaning of this expression.
+I refer to its meaning regarding change.